mblackstock/mblackstock.github.io/_posts/2021-01-23-flow-editor.md

 Node-RED is an open source 'low-code' visual programming tool that allows users to wire together various components that communicate with devices, services and APIs.
 It's built with Javascript and Node.js making it easy to extend by adding your own nodes.
 As I've mentioned in previous posts, I am a HUGE fan.
 I've always been particularly impressed with the flow editor UI, but didn't fully understand how it worked and wanted to understand how it implemented such a great drag and drop UI for creating and editing flows.

 I tend to learn more by doing so I decided to build a 'toy' version of the editor using some of the tools, languages and libraries I've started to use recently.
 This bit of code and write up is the restult of that.
-Hopefully you find [this code](https://github.com/mblackstock/flow-editor) interesting and perhaps useful.
+Hopefully you find [this code](https://github.com/mblackstock/flow-editor) interesting and useful.

 You can try it out here:

 <iframe width="650" height="400" src="/demos/flow-editor">
 </iframe>

 As you can see, this editor is very limited.
-My goal was to start with a (very) small subset of what the Node-RED editor can do:
+My goal was to start with a (very) small subset of what the Node-RED editor can do using a flow format that is a subset of Node-REDs.

 * Drag and drop different node types from the palette onto the canvas.
 * Nodes may have different colours, a single input connector, and different numbers of output connectors.
 * Move nodes around and connect nodes to each other with links.
 * Select and delete nodes and links.
-* I wanted to use a flow format that is a subset of Node-REDs.

-To get going, I spent time time browsing the Node-RED code taking some of the CSS and I searched for some sample code to understand how d3 works.
+To get going, I spent time time browsing the Node-RED code and I searched for some sample code to understand how the [D3 visualization library](https://d3js.org/) works.
 This [example of a directed graph editor in d3](http://bl.ocks.org/rkirsling/5001347) by [Ross Kirsling](https://github.com/rkirsling) proved very helpful.

 In the rest of this post I'll outline the code base, how it works, then some lessons learned.